brick/db/README.md

 Requirements
 ------------

-This library requires PHP 7.4 or later.
+This library requires PHP 8.1 or later.

-For PHP 7.1, 7.2 & 7.3 compatibility, you can use version `0.1`.
+For PHP 7.4 and 8.0 compatibility, you can use version `0.2`.
+PHP 7.1, 7.2 & 7.3, you can use version `0.1`.
 Note that [these PHP versions are EOL](http://php.net/supported-versions.php) and not supported anymore.
 If you're still using one of these PHP versions, you should consider upgrading as soon as possible.

 Package overview
 ----------------